xibodevelopment/backupwordpress/readme/readme-footer.txt

 General support questions should be posted in the <a href="http://wordpress.org/tags/backupwordpress?forum_id=10">WordPress support forums, tagged with backupwordpress.</a>

-For development issues, feature requests or anybody wishing to help out with development checkout <a href="https://github.com/humanmade/backupwordpress/">BackUpWordPress on GitHub.</a>
+For development issues, feature requests or anybody wishing to help out with development checkout <a href="https://github.com/xibodevelopment/backupwordpress/">BackUpWordPress on GitHub.</a>

-You can also tweet <a href="http://twitter.com/humanmadeltd">@humanmadeltd</a> or email backupwordpress@hmn.md for further help/support.
+You can also email support@xibomarketing.com for further help/support.

 == Screenshots ==